 This is supported by 60% of organisations who have already moved to the cloud.
-With a close split in use between Google Workspace (33%) and Microsoft 365 (29%) as the preferred collaboration and email platforms.
+With a close split in use between Google backups for an important syst

+Workspace (33%) and Microsoft 365 (29%) as the preferred collaboration and email platforms.